GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper/README.md

 - [Constraint]: Signal the Gatekeeper the corresponding constraints need to be enforced.
 Every Constraint must be backed by a Constraint Template.

-The constraint templates and the constraints must be provided using `input items` along with other KRM resources to be validated.
-Nothing need to be provided in `input functionConfig`.
+The constraint templates and the constraints resources should be in the same package containing the KRM resources.

 The following is a `ConstraintTemplate` and a `Constraint`: